BlakeLewis1/SolarIndex/README.md

 * Yellow -  important

 * Green - not important

 In addition to this to order my piorties whilst developing my project i have created a document called MOSCOW this orders features of the project in Must haves, Should haves and Could haves. this helps me as it means that i spend time working on the most important tasks
+I also created a risk assessment this document was updated weekly.

 ## Architecture